leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/11-CheerpX-Linux-setCustomConsole.md

 ## Returns

-`setCustomConsole` returns a function tha should be called to simulate user typing in the console.
+`setCustomConsole` returns a function that should be called to simulate user typing in the console.

 ## Examples